secretstartups/handbook/product-development-flow/product-development-flow-draft.html.md

 1. After verification is complete, the authoring developer will close the merge request.
 1. When appropriate for a change, the release post item needs to be merged by the product manager following the instructions in the [template](https://gitlab.com/gitlab-com/www-gitlab-com/-/blob/master/.gitlab/merge_request_templates/Release-Post.md), which will then cause it to appear on the [GitLab.com releases page](/releases/gitlab-com/).

-If the feature is part of the [Dogfooding process](/handbook/product/product-processes/#dogfooding-process):
+If a determination has been made that the feature should be a part of the [Dogfooding process](/handbook/product/product-processes/#dogfooding-process):

-1. At this point, you should label the issue as `Dogfooding::Promote Feature`
+1. At this point, the person who made the decision on dogfooding should label the issue as `Dogfooding::Promote Feature`
+1. The product manager for the feature must decide on the dogfooding plan for the feature.
-1. You should present it in the weekly Product Call to get everyone on board
+1. The product manager should present it in the weekly Product Call to get everyone on board.
-1. You could consider announcing it on the Company Call or in `#whats-happening-at-gitlab`
+1. The product manager should consider announcing it on the Company Call or in `#whats-happening-at-gitlab`
-1. Your Section Lead should also be actively promoting the feature to other sections
+1. The product management section lead should also consider actively promoting the feature to other sections as appropriate.

 ### Build phase 4: Improve